-Dominating Thursday’s North End / Waterfront Residents’ Association meeting were issues relating to Hanover Street restaurants with two of three new applications being opposed by the group.
+Dominating the standing-room-only May 10, 2012 North End / Waterfront Residents’ Association meeting were issues relating to Hanover Street restaurants with two of three new applications being opposed by the group.
 Members supported Jennifer Pittore’s “Locale” but opposed requests by Nick Varano’s “Strega Cafe” and Frank DePasquale’s “Il Panino Express.”
-There was a lot said (Ed: some might say a little too much!) at the Thursday, May 10, 2012 standing room only NEWRA meeting, presided and moderated by President Stephanie Hogue.

 Hanover St. Congestion Issues – Before the zoning and licensing requests were heard, NEWRA reviewed the findings of the Northeastern students’ Senior Capstone “Essential Engineering” team project (view video), regarding vehicle and pedestrian traffic congestion issues on Hanover Street.
 Problems were cited with delivery trucks, taxis, valets and overnight trash pickups.
 It was recognized that North End Chamber of Commerce Chairman, Frank DePasquale, recently issued a letter to neighborhood businesses to have deliveries before noon so that traffic does not back up in the afternoon.
 Also discussed were the ideas of expanded sidewalks, commercial loading zones and residential/visitor parking.
 A NorthEndWaterfront.com poll regarding the redesign ideas can be viewed at this link.